KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 Because the EnhancedLabel entity is so tightly coupled with the [SC text layout engine](sc-text-layout-engine.html), repo-devs have had to replicate the entity filter protocol in that entity's factory function.
 Thus changes in the entity filter protocol will need to be replicated in the [factory/enhanced-label.js](../source/factory/enhanced-label.html) file.

 ## The SC filter engine
 The filter engine has been designed as a single, standalone JS object that handles all SC filter requirements across all SC-controlled `<canvas>` elements on a web page.
-The object instantiates when the SC library first runs, which generally happens when it is first imported into the page furing page load.
+The object instantiates when the SC library first runs, which generally happens when it is first imported into the page during page load.

 All engine functionality can be found in the [helper/filter-engine.js](../source/helper/filter-engine.html) file.
 The file exports the instantiated object itself to other files in the SC ecosystem.
 Files that import the object should only use the `engine.action(packetObject)` function which takes a packet of data as its argument and returns an [ImageData object](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) ready to be written to a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) engine.

-### Resources used by the filter engine
-[todo]

-#### The seeded random numbers generator
-[todo]

-#### Noise generators
-[todo]

-#### Colors and gradients
-[todo]

 ### Code efficiency
 [todo]